yale-swe/s24-handsome-habits/README.md

 2. To run jest tests and a coverage report in the server: `npm run test-coverage`
 3. To run jest tests in the client

+## Support
+Please direct any questions or concerns to handsomehabitsyale@gmail.com

+## Privacy Policy

+Our app collects user information during sign-in, including: name, email, and gmail account id.
+We also parse yalies.io for Yale relateed information, such as residential college, in order to give rewards.
+This data is not shared with anyone nor is any sensitive information stored.
+Your data will be stored as long as your account is active.
+If you wish to terminate your account, simply email handsomehabitsyale@gmail.com.